Skip to content

 Reduce noise during active investigations

 Unclassified templates can obscure more important signals.
-To remove them from the current view, click the view icon and exclude unclassified templates.
-Removing a template from view does not delete data — all underlying log entries remain fully searchable.
+Select Unclassified in the templates grid toolbar to hide unclassified logs from the current view.
+The button is a toggle — select it again to show them.
+Hiding a template from view does not delete data — all underlying log entries remain fully searchable.

 To remove other templates from view, filter them out with Lucene.